OpenSecuritySummit/oss2018/content/tracks/Owasp-Devslop/adding-crs3-pixi-to-circleci-pipeline.md

  - Show CircleCI PoC configuration
  - Show CircleCI CRS3 Pixi Demo
  - Show ModSecurity Tuning in CircleCI configuration
- - CRS on PL2 prevents Pixi from crashing when NoSQL scanner is run
+ - We will see how CRS on PL2 prevents Pixi from crashing when NoSQL scanner is run

 ## Outcomes